Boundary Dam Reservoir: Woodlawn Regional Park

 Woodlawn Regional Park (49.1147°N 102.9857°W) is on the north-east shore of the reservoir.
-The park is actually divided into two sections.
+The park is divided into two sections.
 The original section, which is along the Souris River just south of Estevan, was founded in 1962.
 It features full-service camping, TS & M 18-hole golfing, Kayaking and Canoeing, live outdoor theatre, hiking, ball diamonds, and many more outdoor activities.
-In 2011, an historic flood nearly destroyed the park as silt was piled up 8 feet in areas and parts of the river had widened by up to 50 feet.
+In 2011, an historic flood nearly destroyed the park as silt was piled up eight feet in areas and parts of the river had widened by up to 50 feet.

 In 2009, Woodlawn acquired the Boundary Dam portion of the park.
 This area features full-service camping, a beach area, a boat launch, professional beach volleyball courts, and the annual Beach Bash held each year in August.
 Boundary Dam Reservoir is the only lake in Saskatchewan that has a large area that does not freeze over in the winter due to warm water being returned to the lake from the Boundary Dam Power Station.
 This means that this is the only lake in Saskatchewan that supports largemouth bass.